Looking for the latest SEO statistics and trends?

-To help you to keep pace, we’ve compiled 37 SEO statistics that every marketer needs to know.
-The stats listed below will inform your strategy and help you to climb to the top of the SERPs as we head into 2021.
+To help you to keep pace, we’ve compiled the SEO statistics that every marketer needs to know.
+The stats listed below will inform your strategy and help you to climb to the top of the SERPs.

 Let’s start by taking a look at the most important SEO statistics you need to know.

 The average page-1 article on Google contains 1,447 words